LaughKing/LaughKing.github.io/_pages/about.md

 :construction_worker: I am very fortunate to be advised by [Prof.Shuhao Zhang](https://shuhaozhangtony.github.io/) of [intellistream lab](https://intellistream.github.io/) from [School of Computer Science,HUST](https://cs.hust.edu.cn/).
-In the past few months,I participate in the design and development of the core Memory system for the SAGE, a Streaming-Augmented Generative Execution framework.I have also replicated several classic papers and implemented simple agents based on the SAGE framework.
+In the past few months,I participate in the design and development of the core Memory system for the SAGE, a Streaming-Augmented Generative Execution framework.I have also replicated several classic papers and implemented an agents library based on the SAGE framework.